EBSA and School Refusal: A SENCO's Complete Guide

 When to Consider Autism Assessment

-Consider autism assessment when learners with EBSA don't respond to standard anxiety help (graded exposure, reassurance, CBT) (Gillberg, 2010).
-Assess particularly if avoidance includes sensory issues, demand avoidance, strong interests or communication differences (Strang et al., 2020).
-Many autistic learners, especially girls and those from minority groups, are undiagnosed until later (Lai et al., 2015).
-EBSA concern at school can be the first formal support recognition (Rotheram-Fuller et al., 2019).
+Consider an autism assessment when learners with EBSA do not respond to standard anxiety support, such as graded exposure, reassurance, or CBT (Gillberg, 2010).
+This is especially important if the avoidance includes sensory issues, demand avoidance, strong interests, or communication differences (Strang et al., 2020).
+Many autistic learners, especially girls and those from minority groups, are not diagnosed until later (Lai et al., 2015).
+Concern about EBSA at school can be the first time their support needs are formally recognised (Rotheram-Fuller et al., 2019).

-Murray (2018) notes that autism is underdiagnosed in girls precisely because many develop masking strategies that conceal autistic traits at school.
-A learner who is quiet, compliant, and well-organised on paper may be profoundly struggling internally.
-EBSA can be the presenting complaint that finally prompts proper assessment.
+Murray (2018) notes that autism is often underdiagnosed in girls because many learn to mask autistic traits at school.
+A learner may seem quiet, compliant, and well-organised on paper, but still be struggling deeply inside.
+EBSA can be the main concern that finally leads to proper assessment.

-If you suspect unidentified autism, raise the question directly with parents and the educational psychologist.
-A request for consideration of autism as part of an EP assessment is appropriate at any stage of the APDR cycle, especially if standard interventions are not working.
+If you suspect unidentified autism, raise this directly with parents and the educational psychologist.
+You can ask for autism to be considered as part of an EP assessment at any stage of the APDR cycle.
+This is especially important if standard interventions are not working.

 Kearney and Silverman (1996) found four school avoidance reasons.
 Learners may avoid negative stimuli, escape social pressure, seek caregiver attention, or want rewards.
 Knowing the reason is key, as each needs different support.

-SENCOs should immediately begin a graduated approach using the Assess, Plan, Do, Review cycle.
-The first step involves identifying the specific function driving the avoidance using assessment tools like the School Refusal Assessment Scale.
-Schools must also maintain detailed documentation of all interventions, as this evidence is critical if an EHCP needs assessment becomes necessary.
+SENCOs should start a graduated approach straight away, using the Assess, Plan, Do, Review cycle.
+First, identify the specific function behind the avoidance with assessment tools such as the School Refusal Assessment Scale.
+Schools must also keep detailed records of all interventions.
+This evidence is critical if an EHCP needs assessment becomes necessary.

 Section 19 of the Education Act 1996 is triggered when a child has been absent for 15 days due to health reasons, which includes severe anxiety.
 At this point, the local authority must provide suitable alternative education.
 Schools should proactively coordinate with the local authority and provide clear evidence of the child's distress to ensure this legal duty is met.